knative/docs/install/Knative-custom-install.md

     * `istio.yaml`
     * `istio-lean.yaml`

-1. If you chose to install Istio with automatic sidecar injection, you must label the default namespace with `istio-injection=enabled`:
+1. If you chose to install the Istio service mesh with automatic sidecar injection, you must label the default namespace with `istio-injection=enabled`:
     ```bash
     kubectl label namespace default istio-injection=enabled
     ```

+    Important: You should set the `istio-injection` namespace, if you intend on later enabling the Istio service mesh through manual sidecar injection.

 1. View the status of your Istio installation.
 It might take a few seconds so rerun the following command until all of the pods show a `STATUS` of `Running` or `Completed`: